sparksac/RobotTeamProject/sandbox/README.md

 team repository.
 Conflicts in git can be resolved, but it's easier to just avoid them.

 The subfolders m1, m2, m3, and m4 that are within this `/sandbox` folder are all identical.
-- Team member #1 (fill in your own name here) will work all of the TODOs in the m1 folder
+- Team member #1 (Anthony Sparks) will work all of the TODOs in the m1 folder
-- Team member #2 (fill in your own name here) will work all of the TODOs in the m2 folder
+- Team member #2 (Steven Jung) will work all of the TODOs in the m2 folder
-- Team member #3 (fill in your own name here) will work all of the TODOs in the m3 folder
+- Team member #3 (Kevin Chou) will work all of the TODOs in the m3 folder
-- Team member #4 (fill in your own name here) will work all of the TODOs in the m4 folder

-**TODO: 2.**
+**Done: 2.**
 Fill in your name above then do a VCS -> Commit.. -> Commit and Push.
 As others fill in their names do a VCS -> Update project.
 After all names are in, then team member #1 can remove unused rows if needed.